Man-Alexandra/Coffee-Shop/README.md

 ## Features

 1. Interractive Home page with sliders of specials of the shop in: coffee, bakery and coffee bags.
-2. Working Navbar to: Home, Menu, Cart, About, Login and Searchbar.
+2. Working Navbar to: Home, Menu, Cart, About, Recipes, Login and Searchbar.
 3. Coffee & Bakery Menu that allows customer to add to Cart products.
 4. Interractive Cart that allows to modify the quantity of the products and shows the total sum.
-5. Working searchbar for products in the Menu.
+5. Working searchbar for products in the Menu page.
+6. Table of recipes that allows you to add a new recipe or edit an existing one.

 ## Technologies

 1. Angular 19
 2. HTML, CSS
 3. TypeScript
+4. NG-ZORRO – Ant Design for Angular
+5. LESS – For theme customization

 ## Get it started

 1. Download the zip archive from the branch 'master'.
 2. Run in the terminal 'cd Coffee-Shop-master'.
 3. Install dependencies if needed with 'npm install'.
+4. Install ng-zorro with 'npm install ng-zorro-antd'
+5. Install less with 'npm install less less-loader'

 ## Development server